 As the largest city in Britain, London is one of the most exciting places in the world.
 With a diverse population that includes cultures from all corners of the globe, London has something for everyone.
 Whether you want to live in the bustling heart of the city or find your home in one of the quaint suburbs, London is an incredible setting for you to raise your family.
-But before you start packing your bags and pulling up stakes, there are some things you should know beforehand that will make moving your family to London much easier.
+But before you start packing your bags and pulling up stakes, there are some things you should know beforehand that will make moving to London with a family much easier.

 As excited, anxious and possibly worried as the move may make you, your child will experience those same emotions even more intensely.
 To help them cope and more easily adjust, you may want to visit the neighborhood you plan on moving to (as well as the surrounding area) so they can develop at least some familiarity with it.
 You’ll also want to gather all your child’s medical records in order to show they have had the necessary vaccinations to be admitted into the UK.